 It has so far been reported that more than 5,500 pigs and 4.1 million chickens and turkeys have died as a result of this storm.
 Farmers have no incentive to protect these animals, who are considered property and insured as such.
 They are seen as mere commodities.
 But not by us.

-COK investigators are still in North Carolina.
-As we continue to investigate the shocking toll of Hurricane Florence, made even more destructive by factory farms, please stand with us today.
+As we write this, COK investigators are still in North Carolina.
+As we expose the shocking toll of Hurricane Florence, made even more destructive by factory farms, please stand with us today.

 Act Now: Donate today and your gift will support our brave investigators and help to keep their cameras rolling.